WPSwitzerland/plugin-boilerplate-psr/README.md

     - _TEXT_DOMAIN_ is the text domain which you're using for translations.
 This should match the folder name of the plugin; lowercase and featuring underscores instead of spaces. (`my_plugin`)
     - _PLUGIN_DOMAIN_ is the slug of the plugin: for example, this repository's slug is _wpswitzerland/plugin-boilerplate-psr_.
     - _PLUGIN_PREFIX_ is a unique prefix applied to function names, so that there is no conflict with other functions in the global namespace.
 This should ideally match the folder name of the plugin. (`my-plugin`)
 7. Replace the namespace `AUTHOR_NAMESPACE\PLUGIN_NAMESPACE` in `Classes/Plugin.php` with your own namespace.
-I recommend using your own unique vendor prefix for the top-level namespace in all of your plugins, and the name of the plugin for the second-level namespace.
+We recommend using your own unique vendor prefix for the top-level namespace in all of your plugins, and the name of the plugin for the second-level namespace.
 Both of these namespace parts should be in [PascalCase](https://en.wikipedia.org/wiki/PascalCase).
 (For example, the namespace for the example code would be `Wpswitzerland\PluginBoilerplatePsr`.)
 8. Use and maintain the version number according to the specifications explained at http://semver.org/.
 This is _essential_, so that you (and the plugin users) can manage plugin usage.
-9. Check and replace the PHP version number _8.0_ and the WordPress version number _5.9_ in the main plugin file and in the `composer.json` file, according to your own plugin's requirements.
+9. Check and replace the PHP version number _8.0_ and the WordPress version number _6.0_ in the main plugin file according to your own plugin's requirements.
     - As this code uses [PHP namespaces](http://php.net/manual/en/language.namespaces.php), the code will only work in PHP 8.0 or newer.
 (It will automatically refuse to be activated.)
 10. Refer to [this dev note](https://make.wordpress.org/core/2021/06/29/introducing-update-uri-plugin-header-in-wordpress-5-8/) for details of the Update URI feature, which is part of the plugin header.
 11. `README.txt` is the file which the WordPress Plugin Repository uses.
 It is essential that you correctly maintain the _Requires at least_, _Tested up to_ and _Stable tag_ information whenever you make any changes, and it is also essential that you maintain the changelog.
 (Newest entries at the top.)
 [This reference guide](https://wordpress.org/plugins/about/svn/) to the WordPress SVN provides full information.
 12. If you need to refer to the instance returned by the `get_instance` function in your own code (e.g. theme), then you can assign the return value of this function to a uniquely-named global variable.
 E.g. for the example code, `$plugin_boilerplate_psr = \AUTHOR_NAMESPACE\PLUGIN_NAMESPACE\PLUGIN_PREFIX_get_instance()`.
 Be very careful when naming this variable and avoid conflicts with any other PHP variables.

 ## Changelog

+### 4.3.0

+-   Fix and improve autoloading.
+-   Update WordPress Core requirement to version 6.
+-   Remove plugin's own version checking.
+This is carried out automatically by using the version requirements in the plugin's header comment.
+-   Remove composer.json file.
+-   Update code formatting helpers.
+-   Fix array syntax in language-loading filter hook.
+-   Update README files.

 ### 4.2.0